Electron Engine ™

 Gain + tuning Options

-It is possible to make a configuration quickly, without tuning.
-No external components, and no measurement is needed.
-Initially it will always work.
-Actually this is then the same as the data sheet.
-If you want, in addition you can do some tuning, but wait with that until it works initially.
+It is recommended to make the initial configuration without tuning.
+So no external components, no measurement is needed.
+It will work, same as the data sheet.
+If you want, in addition you can do some tuning, but wait with that until the end.
 With the Piano switch, all applications can be selected quickly, and the best sounding gain or impedance can be found, without risk on problems or mistakes.

 Mounting hint